OfficeDev/Outlook-Add-in-JavaScript-ViewYouTubeVideos/README.md

 # Outlook-Add-in-JavaScript-ViewYouTubeVideos

 ## Summary
 This Outlook Add-in allows users to view YouTube videos in the add-in pane in Outlook if the selected email message or appointment contains a URL to a video on YouTube.
-It also contains a setup script that deploys the add-in to a Ruby web server.
+It also contains a setup script that deploys the add-in to a Ruby web server running on a Mac.
 The following figure is a screen shot of the YouTube add-in activated for a message in the Reading Pane.
 <br />
 <br />
 ![](/static/pic1.png)

 ## Prerequisites
+* Mac OS X 10.10 or later
 * Bash
 * Ruby 2.2.x+
 * [Bundler](http://bundler.io/v1.5/gemfile.html)
 * OpenSSL
 * A computer running Exchange 2013 with at least one email account, or an Office 365 account.
 You can sign up for [an Office 365 Developer subscription](http://aka.ms/ro9c62) and get an Office 365 account through it.
 * Any browser that supports ECMAScript 5.1, HTML5, and CSS3, such as Internet Explorer 9, Chrome 13, Firefox 5, Safari 5.0.6, or a later version of these browsers.
-* Outlook 2013
+* Outlook 2016 for Mac

 ## Key components of the sample
 * ```/LICENSE.txt``` The terms and conditions of using this distributable